News|Articles|December 11, 2025

 SHOW MORE

 Trastuzumab plus pertuzumab remains the standard first-line approach for HER2+ metastatic breast cancer, delivered as induction with chemotherapy followed by antibody maintenance.
-Although this regimen provides durable disease control for many, most patients ultimately experience progression.2
+Although this regimen provides durable disease control for many patients, most ultimately experience progression.2

-The HerClimb-05 Patient Population
+The HER2Climb-05 Patient Population

-Approximately half of the patient population was White (45.0%), 35.2% were Asian, 2.9% were Black/African American, and 19.3% were Hispanic/Latino(a)/Spanish origin.2
+Forty-five percent of the patients were White, 35.2% were Asian, 2.9% were Black/African American, and 19.3% were Hispanic/Latino(a)/Spanish origin.2

 Trial Methods

-The investigators randomly assigned patients 1:1 to receive either 300 mg tucatinib (n = 326) or placebo (n = 328) twice daily, in combination with either trastuzumab (6 mg/kg intravenous [IV] or 600 mg subcutaneous [SC]) plus pertuzumab (420 mg/kg IV) or a SC fixed-dose combination of trastuzumab, pertuzumab, and hyaluronidase administered every 21 days.
+The investigators randomly assigned patients 1:1 to receive either 300 mg tucatinib (n = 326) or placebo (n = 328) twice daily, in combination with either trastuzumab (6 mg/kg intravenous [IV] or 600 mg subcutaneous [SC]) plus pertuzumab (420 mg/kg IV) or an SC fixed-dose combination of trastuzumab, pertuzumab, and hyaluronidase administered every 21 days.
 Patients with HR+ tumors could receive endocrine therapy.2

 The trial’s primary end point is investigator-assessed PFS with key secondary end points including overall survival (OS), PFS by blinded independent central review, investigator-assessed central nervous system (CNS)-PFS, and safety.2